GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 ## Analytical tools native to Xarray

-Flexible and powerful functionality for scientific analysis of xarray objects:
+Flexible and powerful functionality for scientific analysis with xarray objects:

 - Extracting time series statistics, using the module `dea-tools.temporal`:
     * Generic summary statistics on any time series with `temporal_statistics`
     * Phenology with `xr_phenology`